dreamgrove/dreamgrove/content/guardian/uldir-guide/_index.md

 ===
 Welcome to this boss-by-boss Guardian guide for Uldir!
 In this guide, you will find recommended talent setups, Guardian specific strategies, and tips and tricks for the first tier of Battle for Azeroth.

-**This guide is a work in progress, and will be fleshed out as the tier progresses and new discoveries are made.**

 This guide is up to date as of Battle for Azeroth patch **8.0.1**.

 Authors